The Sudanese government claims to have thwarted a coup attempt linked to the Bashir regime.

 “Authorities are hunting for followers of the defunct regime who took part in the attempted coup.”

-Top military and government sources told AFP earlier that the plotters tried but failed to take over the state media headquarters, adding that the officers involved were “immediately suspended.”
+The plotters attempted to take over the state media headquarters but “failed,” according to top military and government sources, and the officers involved were “immediately suspended.”

 As it announced the coup attempt, state media played patriotic music and exhorted “the people to oppose it.”

-The coup attempt was “thwarted,” senior members of Sudan’s ruling council told AFP, and “the revolution is victorious.”

-“All people involved in the attempt have been detained,” the cabinet said.
+“All people involved in the attempt have been detained,” the cabinet announced.

-According to AFP correspondents in central Khartoum, traffic looked to be flowing freely, especially at army headquarters, where protesters staged a months-long sit-in that eventually led to Bashir’s removal by the army in a palace coup.
+According to AFP correspondents in central Khartoum, traffic looked to be flowing well, especially at army headquarters, where protestors staged a months-long sit-in that eventually led to Bashir’s downfall by the army in a palace coup in 2019.

 Security forces did, however, close the main bridge that connects Khartoum and its twin city Omdurman over the White Nile.